Richard-Gemmell/teensy4_i2c/README.md

 of projects
 * introduce an automated test suite to make it easier to make changes without breaking existing behaviour
+* create dedicated circuit boards to provide tunable pullups and a reliable setup

 ### Breaking Changes
 * `set_pad_control_configuration()` and `setPadControlConfiguration()` no